NathanBrownBennett/AutoTimeSheet/readme.md

     ```
     pip install -r requirements.txt
     ```
-4. Configure the application settings in app.py, including the upload and processed folders' paths, and allowed file extensions.
-5. Start the application:
+4. **Important:** Before running the application, you must set up the Azure AD credentials for API authentication.
+Run [`create_ADCredentialsdb.py`] to create and configure the credentials database:
     ```
+    python create_ADCredentialsdb.py
+    ```
+    Follow the prompts to enter your Azure AD Client ID, Client Secret, and Tenant ID.
+These credentials are necessary for the application to authenticate and update the Excel sheet via the API.
+5. Configure the application settings in app.py, including the upload and processed folders' paths, and allowed file extensions.
+6. Start the application:
+    ```
     python app.py
     ```
-6. The application will be accessible at http://localhost:5000.
+7. The application will be accessible at http://localhost:5000.

 ## Usage
 - **Uploading a Timesheet:**